 SmartARTS began in 2002 with three, five-year federal grants from the U.S. Department of Education totaling $2.1 million.
 The program focused on integrating the arts into all grade levels at one Title I middle school and one Title I elementary school.
 One of the grants focused on the annual training of teachers and artists to partner in the classroom using arts integration techniques.
 The goals of this partnering are to better engage students and improve academic achievement in the core curricular areas of English/language arts, mathematics, science and social studies.
 As a result of these three grants, SmartARTS was able to build a solid foundation for its innovative work.

 Prior to federal funds expiring in 2007, the leadership of the Metropolitan Arts Council decided to continue the program because of its phenomenal success.
 Through the diligent work of MAC and the generosity of businesses, foundations and individuals, SmartARTS has thrived and spread throughout well over half of the public schools in Greenville County.
 The partnership with GCS that began 14 years ago remains very strong as SmartARTS works to spread arts integration to new schools each year.

-Since 2008, SmartARTS has solidified its roster of teaching artists.
-Artists from a diverse array of artistic disciplines are working professionals as well as master teaching artists.
-Our roster includes an award-winning performance poet, a muralist, a printmaker, a television actor/musician, professional dancers and more.
-One of the keys to the success of SmartARTS has been in finding and retaining quality local teaching artists.
+Since 2008, SmartARTS has solidified its diverse and exceptional roster of teaching artists.
+These artists are working professionals, as well as consummate teaching artists.
+Our roster includes muralists, professional actors, photographers, award-winning performance poets, published writers, printmakers, sculptors, dancers, a percussionist and more.
+One of the keys… to the success of SmartARTS has been in finding and retaining quality local teaching artists.